TheZoidMaster/CCTScripts/README.md

 ```
 screenshare
 ```
+3. Follow any instructions that the script gives you

 ## Contributing
 Feel free to fork the repo and submit pull requests if you want a script added to the list or want to add documentation for a script.